julienstroheker/AzHexGate/docs/architecture.md

 2.1 Goals

-• Full infrastructure ownership
+- Full infrastructure ownership
-All traffic goes through Azure resources in the operator’s subscription.
+- All traffic goes through Azure resources in the operator’s subscription.
 No external SaaS relays.
-• Zero friction for end users
+- Zero friction for end users.
+Users should only:
-Users should only:• install the CLI
+  - install the CLI
-• run: azhexgate start --port 3000
+  - run: azhexgate start --port 3000
-• get back a URL like https://12345678.azhexgate.com.
+  - get back a URL like https://12345678.azhexgate.com.

-• Production‑grade security and reliability• No inbound ports on the user’s machine.
+- Production‑grade security and reliability
+  - No inbound ports on the user’s machine.
-• Encrypted tunnels end‑to‑end.
+  - Encrypted tunnels end‑to‑end.
-• Principle of least privilege in Azure.
+  - Principle of least privilege in Azure.
-• Logging/observability for debugging and auditing.
+  - Logging/observability for debugging and auditing.

+- Modular, testable design
-• Modular, testable design• Clear separation between client, gateway, management, and infra.
+- Clear separation between client, gateway, management, and infra.
-• High unit and integration test coverage.
+- High unit and integration test coverage.
-• Infrastructure as code (Bicep) with CI validation.
+- Infrastructure as code (Bicep) with CI validation.

+- Incremental evolution
-• Incremental evolution• Start with API key auth, later add OIDC.
+  - Start with API key auth, later add OIDC.
-• Start with simple HTTP tunneling, later extend to WebSockets / other protocols.
+  - Start with simple HTTP tunneling, later extend to WebSockets / other protocols.

 2.2 Non‑goals (for now)

-• Massive multi‑tenant SaaS product.
+- Massive multi‑tenant SaaS product.
-• Non‑HTTP protocols (e.g. raw TCP) as first‑class citizens.
+- Non‑HTTP protocols (e.g. raw TCP) as first‑class citizens.
-• Highly complex access control models (RBAC, multi‑user orgs, etc.) in v0.
+- Highly complex access control models (RBAC, multi‑user orgs, etc.) in v0.

 ---